astrofrog/sedfitter/docs/index.rst

 Python SED Fitter's documentation
 =================================

-This package is an experimental port of the SED Fitting tool described in `Robitaille et al. (2007) <http://adsabs.harvard.edu/abs/2007ApJS..169..328R>`_ and is still under active development.
-It should not be considered robust at this stage.
+This package is an experimental Python port of the SED Fitting tool described in `Robitaille et al. (2007) <http://adsabs.harvard.edu/abs/2007ApJS..169..328R>`_ and is still under active development.

 .. toctree::
    :maxdepth: 1